Jonathan Gullis: Parliamentary career

-In October 2021, Gullis suggested at a fringe meeting during the Conservative Party conference that people using the term "white privilege" should be reported to the Home Office as extremists and that teachers found criticising the Conservative Party should be sacked.
+In October 2021, Gullis suggested at a fringe meeting during the Conservative Party conference that people using the term "white privilege" should be reported to the Home Office as extremists.

 Gullis has praised schemes for getting disabled people into work.
 He said there were significant "mental health benefits and physical health benefits" when people with Down syndrome are in work – and that it also saved the state money.
 He cited a video he saw about an American man with Down syndrome who had worked at McDonald's "for 30 years and had a happy life".

 Gullis has described Black Lives Matter as "a Marxist organisation that wants to abolish the nuclear family and defund the police".

-In January 2022, Gullis defended his decision to not wear a face covering in the Commons chamber, stating that masks were not mandatory in the Commons.
+In January 2022, Gullis defended his decision not to wear a face covering in the Commons chamber, stating that masks were not mandatory in the Commons.
 According to the Stoke Sentinel, Gullis was "bellowing with his mouth wide open and appearing to rock backwards and forwards" in the Commons during Prime Minister's Questions, following a statement from the Leader of the SNP group, Ian Blackford, that implied over a million people had been plunged into poverty as a result of Conservative party policy.
 After Gullis' behaviour in the Commons went viral, the Speaker of the House Lindsay Hoyle was interviewed by The Times where he said he wanted members to stop "screaming and shouting" in the chamber.

 In May 2022, regarding Home Office deportation flights, Gullis said that his constituents were "flabbergasted that the woke, wet and wobbly lot opposite are on the side of their lefty woke warriors, who are making sure these rapists and paedophiles remain in this United Kingdom, rather than standing up for the British people and their safety."

-He resigned as Parliamentary Private Secretary to the Secretary of State for Northern Ireland on 5 July 2022 in the aftermath of the Chris Pincher scandal.
+He resigned as Parliamentary Private Secretary to the Secretary of State for Northern Ireland on 5 July 2022 in the aftermath of the Chris Pincher scandal and called on Boris Johnson to resign as prime minister.

+Gullis endorsed Liz Truss in the July-September 2022 Conservative Party leadership election.
+In September 2022, Gullis was appointed as Parliamentary Under-Secretary of State for School Standards by Truss after her appointment as prime minister.
+At his first and only appearance at the Despatch Box on 24 October 2022, he was rebuked by the Speaker for not adopting a sufficiently ministerial tone.

+Following Truss's resignation in October 2022, Gullis initially announced his support for Boris Johnson's leadership bid.
+Johnson, however, withdrew from the race.

+On 28 October 2022, he was dismissed from his position by Truss's successor, Rishi Sunak.
+Gullis announced his intention to support the Government from the backbenches.